justdesigncoop/justdesigncoop.github.io/_posts/2017-01-25-a-third-way.md

 Let’s re-frame the discussion.
 Let’s make the most significant question become, “What structure maximizes the resiliency, ownership, and self-determination of the end users?”
 Quite honestly, why else would we have been invited in the first place?
 If we really believe that the role of development engineering is to collaborate with communities in pursuit of a brighter future of shared possibility, then development practice must be re-oriented as pedagogy.
 Engineering-For-Change does not mean depositing “our” ideas and technology into “their” community, but fostering the mutual discovery and amplification of voices we’ve never heard before.

 Design is a manifestation of creativity and creation is a means toward liberation.
 The goal of humanitarian development is not only to reduce vulnerability, but also to increase resiliency.
 Therefore, empowerment won’t be the destination unless it was also the journey.
 As development practitioners, establishing leadership and ownership within a local cooperative is the most effective way of deliberately working ourselves out of a job and leaving communities stronger than we found them.

+This is a cross-post from [Engineering for Change](https://www.engineeringforchange.org/for-profit-or-non-profit-is-there-a-third-way/).